cribsheets/sql-intro/README.md

 okay to use as a model for initial understanding, but don't get _too_ attached to that model.

+While the core features of the SQL language are uniform across relational database management systems (RDBMS), it's worth noting that as you approach the edges of the core language, different databases may use slightly different SQL dialects.
+Don't worry too much about this right now, but when you begin work in a database, be sure and look through it's SQL notes for deviation from what you expect.

 # SQLite

 To keep the overhead for these exercises as small as possible, we'll be using